cse110-sp24-group22/cse110-sp24-group22/admin/meetings/050124-brainstorm.md

 ### Warmup retrospective

-- Warren: Better assignment of
+- Warren: Would like better assignment of tasks, somewhat unclear who was going to do what

 ### TA feedback